 All the practical information you are looking for when moving to Greater Copenhagen.

-All residents in Denmark are registered with a social security number.
-The so-called CPR number is an integral part of Danish society and without it, it is virtually impossible to receive any form of public services such as healthcare and social benefits.
-You also need your CPR number for salary payments, buying a place to live, paying taxes and much more.If you want to know more about getting a CPR number, International House Copenhagen will help you.
+All residents in Sweden and Denmark respectively are registered with a social security number.
+In Denmark it is called a CPR number and in Sweden a Personal identification number.
+The numbers are an integral part of the Danish and Swedish society and without it, it is virtually impossible to receive any form of public services such as healthcare and social benefits.
+You also need your number for salary payments, buying a place to live, paying taxes and much more.If you want to know more about getting a CPR number, International House Copenhagen will help you.

 In Greater Copenhagen, employers are obliged by law to provide their employees with an employment contract, outlining the terms of employment.
 As these terms are often regulated by collective agreement, the employment contract will typically include a reference to the applicable collective agreement.To avoid any doubts or misunderstandings in relation to your working conditions, it is always a good idea to have the employment contract translated into a language you are familiar with.You can read more on Work in Denmark’ website.

 The standard of housing in Greater Copenhagen is very high, and green parks, harbour baths, forests or beautiful beaches will never be far away.It is a good idea to start looking for accommodation as soon as you can.
 No need to stress, it just helps to be prepared.
 You can either ask your employer for assistance or look at websites with housing listings.
-When renting accommodation, you will usually have to pay a deposit amounting to 3 months’ rent.
+When renting accommodation, you will sometimes have to pay a deposit amounting to 3 months’ rent.
 Do not pay the deposit in cash, because you will have no trace of the payment.In the city, most people live in flats.
 If you want a house and a garden, you should look a little further out.
 Thanks to Greater Copenhagen’s excellent infrastructure with trains, metro and busses commuting time to the city centre is generally short and comfortable compared to most major European capital cities.
-Also, most Copenhagen city areas and towns in Greater Copenhagen are connected to the Copenhagen city centre by bicycle superhighways.